 Unlike citizenship, permanent residency is a privilege, not a right.
 This means that a green card can be revoked if you break the law.

 - You must obey local, state, and federal law and pay local, state, and federal taxes.

 - You must pay child support, if you are obligated to.

 - You must not vote in elections, claim to be a citizen, or lie to get immigration benefits for yourself or someone else.

 - You must not abuse alcohol or use illegal drugs, and you must not drive while under the influence of alcohol or drugs.

 International travel could also put your green card at risk.
 If you plan to leave the United States for a year or more, you must apply in advance for a re-entry permit.
 Without this permit, the U.S. may assume you have abandoned your permanent resident status.

 United States Citizenship and Immigration Services (USCIS) must be kept up-to-date on your home address at all times.
 If you move, you are required to notify USCIS within ten days.
 A failure to do so could cause your green card to be revoked.

 Although permanent residency never expires, your green card—the proof of your lawful resident status—must be renewed every ten years.
 The general rule of thumb is to apply for a renewal six months prior to your green card’s expiration date.

 No two immigration cases are exactly alike.
-At Schierer & Ritchie, our immigration lawyers work with you and your family or employer to determine the best course of action for you.
+At Schierer & Ritchie, our green card lawyers in Peoria IL work with you and your family or employer to determine the best course of action for you.